Alvzant/Missings-data-in-clinical-trials/README.md

 These methods were evaluated using a Random Forest model, and the performance was compared based on Root Mean Square Error (RMSE).

-*Code Explanation* ->
-The code is structured to perform the following tasks:

-Data Preprocessing:

-Loading the dataset.
-Performing initial data cleaning and transformation.
-Visualizing missing data patterns.
-Missing Data Handling:

-Implementing row deletion.
-Applying simple imputation with the median.
-Using a preliminary Random Forest model to predict and impute missing values.
-Applying multiple imputation using IterativeImputer.
-Model Training and Evaluation:

-Separating features and target variable.
-Training a Random Forest model for each imputation method.
-Evaluating the model using cross-validation and calculating RMSE.
-Visualization:

-Creating bar plots to compare RMSE of different imputation methods.
-Generating a heatmap to show correlations between CD4 counts and other variables.